FAQ About ADHD

 Everything you ever wanted to know about ADHD.

-The number of attention deficit disorder (ADHD) diagnoses continue to climb steadily in the United States, up from 7.8 percent in 2003 to 11 percent in 2011.
+The number of attention deficit disorder (ADHD or ADD) diagnoses continue to climb steadily in the United States, up from 7.8 percent in 2003 to 11 percent in 2011.
 Despite the growing number of individuals with ADHD, it is still a widely misunderstood condition burdened by myths, such as, “you can’t have ADHD if you’re not hyper,” and, “everyone grows out of ADHD eventually.”
 The fact is, it’s a complex disorder with varying symptoms that morph and persist through adulthood for many people.
 Here are the facts about ADHD.

 For many years, ADD was the acronym commonly used to describe Attention Deficit Disorder without hyperactivity — the primarily inattentive subtype.
 However, ADHD is now the official medical abbreviation for Attention Deficit Disorder, whether the individual is hyperactive or not.
 The latest Diagnostic and Statistical Manual of Mental Disorders — the 5th edition (DSM-V) — stipulates that all presentations of attention deficit are called ADHD.
 Medical professionals today further define ADHD diagnoses by quantifying its severity as mild, moderate, or severe, and by labeling its presentation: